 How Do I Get an EIN?

-It is relatively simply to obtain an EIN from the IRS, and you can apply for one on the IRS’ website.
+It is relatively simple to obtain an EIN from the IRS, and you can apply for one on the IRS’ website.
 You will need the following information to apply for an EIN:

 - You will need the legal name for your business or trade name (if applicable).
 If you work for yourself, you need to apply with your legal name.
 In addition, you must provide the address information for your business and your business’s start date.